-As you explore, you will enjoy old renovated Sino-Portuguese shophouses, cafes, restaurants and local shops.
+As you explore, you will enjoy old, renovated Sino-Portuguese shophouses, cafes, restaurants and local shops, so typical of Phuket.
 To help your understanding the geography of Dibuk, use the map at the bottom of the page.

 What to see and do on Dibuk Road

-To understand Dibuk road geography, the best is to divide it into 2 parts: west and east, west being the most interesting.
+The best way to understand Dibuk road geography is to divide it into two parts: west and east, west being the most interesting.
 To get there coming from Thalang Road, walk down Yaowarat road and turn left.
-West Dibuk has been beautifully renovated and every shophouse repainted with pasted colours.
+West Dibuk is beautifully renovated and every shophouse repainted with pasted colours.
 Most surprisingly (for Thailand) all the electric cables have been buried, creating a unique atmosphere and allowing beautiful photos.
-This part of the street has many cafes and Thai restaurants, some serving local food the way they have been serving it for several decades.
+This part of the street has many cafes and Thai restaurants, some serving local food the way they have been for several decades.

 Pink Flamingo Boutique